ucd-softmatterlab/NPCoronaPredict/README.md

 How to run:
 ./UnitedAtom --config-file=name_of_config_file.config

-The expected output is a set of .map files in the results folder named in the config file.
-Each map file is named:
+The expected output is a set of .uam (UA Map) files in the results folder named in the config file and a subfolder specific to that NP.
+Each uam file is named:
-PDBID_(NP radius in nm)_(zeta potential in microvolts)_(angle of rotation of NP in degrees).map and contains data in the form phi theta energy error
+PDBID_(NP radius in nm)_(zeta potential in millivolts)_(angle of rotation of NP in degrees).uam  and contains data in the form phi-LeftHandEdge theta-LeftHandEdge EAds/kbT=300 SDEV(Eads)/kbT=300 min_surf-surf-dist/nm mfpt*DiffusionCoeff/nm^2 EAds/kJ/mol min_ProtSurf_NPCentre-dist/nm omega NumContacts min_COM_COM-dist/nm

+The most relevant columns are typically phi, theta, EAds/kbT and the min_COM_COM-dist.
+The remaining columns are primarily of use for debugging and further analysis.

 A sample config file is provided and most options are self-explanatory.
 Some require more explanation as provided below: